xotahal/react-native-material-ui/docs/ActionButton.md

     */
     icon: PropTypes.string,
     /**
     * Leave it empty if you don't want any transition after press.
-Otherwise, it will be trnasform
+Otherwise, it will be transformed
     * to another view - depends on transition value.
     */
     transition: PropTypes.oneOf(['toolbar', 'speedDial']),